a-martyn/awd-lstm/README.md

 ## Discussion

 What explains the discrepancy between this result and the authors'?
-There are a few known discrepencies worth noting:
+There are a few known discrepancies worth noting:

 #### Weight tying